Energy Company Obligation (ECO) / Great British Insulation Scheme (GBIS): privacy notice

 For monitoring and research purposes, personal data may be shared by us with:

-• other government departments and agencies as required for monitoring and research purposes, for example DEFRA (Department for Environment, Food and Rural Affairs), Department for Levelling Up, Housing & Communities (DLUHC), Department of Health and Social Care (DHSC), Cabinet Office, Prime Minister’s Office
+- other government departments and agencies as required for monitoring and research purposes, for example Department for Work and Pensions (DWP), DEFRA (Department for Environment, Food and Rural Affairs), Ministry of Housing, Communities and Local Government (MHCLG), Department of Health and Social Care (DHSC), Cabinet Office, Prime Minister’s Office

-• any contractor or sub-contractor we appoint for undertaking monitoring or research activities
+- any contractor or sub-contractor we appoint for undertaking evaluation, monitoring or research activities

 For evaluation purposes, your personal data may be shared by us with any contractor or sub-contractor that we appoint for undertaking evaluation activities as part of scheme evaluation.
 These contractors and sub-contractors will not have the right to share your data more widely without the Department’s permission.
 They will not use your data for purposes other than carrying out the evaluation of the schemes.